 Despite its low-key status, Capitola boasts a pretty large menu of things to see and seasonal events to enjoy.
 So even though spending a day at the beach is a treat here, you’ll also find activities galore to keep you entertained all day long.

-If you visit during the summer months, check out the town’s calendar for ideas on what events to attend, and make sure you don’t miss out on Capitola Art & Wine Festival, the Twilight Concert Series, and Movies and the Beach!
+If you visit during the summer months, check out the town’s calendar for ideas on what events to attend, and make sure you don’t miss out on the Capitola Art & Wine Festival, the Twilight Concert Series, and Movies and the Beach!

 I hope this list of unusual places in California helped you plan a unique road trip itinerary through the Sunshine State.
 Even though there are plenty more hidden destinations to visit, these spots shine like bright stars above the rest!